 One of our favorite places to go first is to see the Orcas.

-For an additional fee, you can experience the dolphins up close with a trainer and can touch, feed and interact with them using hand signals – Dolphin Encounter.
+You can experience the dolphins up close with a trainer for an additional fee and can touch, feed, and interact with them using hand signals – Dolphin Encounter.

-There is also another program- Dolphin Interaction where you get to do all the above, but you also get to swim with dolphins!
+Dolphin Interaction is another option, where you get to do all the above, but you also get to swim with dolphins!
 The only requirement for both activities is that you be at least ten years old and 48 inches tall.
-How exciting to be able to be in such close contact with these amazing creatures.
+How exciting it is to be in such close contact with these amazing creatures.

 Sea Lions and Seals